 Ask the contractor to provide their Rules of Credit for the Project.
-This is a much important document (mostly ignored) later on for approving the progress and to have a check on invoicing.
+This is a much important document (mostly ignored) to approve the progress and check to invoice.
 Make sure it is aligned with the Contract weights.
-For example, Engineering, Procurement & Construction has 10%, 25% & 65% is the weightage in a typical project.
+For example, Engineering, Procurement & Construction has 10%, 25% & 65% weightage in a typical project.

 Resource Loading Analysis

 Resource Loading Analysis

 Ask the Contractor to propose & provide the list of Key Performance Indicators – KPI’s.
-Analyze it so that it will be beneficial later on for both of the parties during execution & monitoring.
+Analyze it so that it will be beneficial later on for both parties during execution & monitoring.

 Risks and Opportunities

-Although this is the job of the Contractor’s planner to investigate the risk and opportunities for the project timeline reviewer should help him in this regard.
+Although this is the Contractor’s planner’s job to investigate the risk and opportunities for the project timeline reviewer should help him in this regard.
 All this should be documented as an advisory comment on approval or acceptance transmittal.

 Weather Adversity – Check

 The most ignored item in every schedule, the plan must accommodate this adversity as per the document.
 It depends on the nature of work performed in a specific area.
-It may adverse for some activities more & others for other negligible.
-Track those activities & try to apply Activity Codes too have a better check from time to time.
+It may be adverse for some activities more & others for other negligible.
+Track those activities & try to apply Activity Codes to have a better check from time to time.

-There are things that are not good to include but still exist like SF logic, Constraints, Open End Activities, etc. still these are acceptable if proper reasons are provided.
-In the same ways after reviewing the above points, the plan may not meet a few or many but it is as per Contractual obligation then you can either ask revise/resubmit it again after fulfilling the advisory comments also.
-But also make sure to guide the Contractor that this his responsibility to provide an accurate plan as per the assessment of the working plan.
+Some things are not good to include but still exist, like SF logic, Constraints, Open End Activities, etc. still, these are acceptable if proper reasons are provided.
+In the same way, after reviewing the above points, the plan may not meet a few or many, but it is per Contractual obligation.
+You can either ask to revise/resubmit it again after fulfilling the advisory comments also.
+But also make sure to guide the Contractor that this is his responsibility to provide an accurate plan as per the working plan’s assessment.

-The Client Representative should be experienced enough in understanding the Contract and the other specifications as well as proficient in scheduling software being used.
+The Client Representative should be experienced enough in understanding the Contract and the other specifications and proficient in scheduling software being used.